rajakolluru/cheniledocs.github.io/pages/chenile/015-local-service-registry.md

 _Chenile_ stores local service registry in a local data structure called _ChenileConfiguration_.
 The local service registry allows us to de-couple service implementations from their configuration.
 The configuration provides the following information:
 1. Service Meta data: E.g., service name, operations that are supported by the service, the parameters that are accepted by the operation etc.
 2. Service Policies: This defines the policies that are applicable for the service/operation.
 Policies can also differ depending on the context of the invocation.
 E.g., it is possible to define an interceptor chain for a service/operation based on region, A-B testing trajectory etc.
-3. Service Policies: Chenile Service configuration is extensible.
+3. Service Policies' Configuration: Chenile Service policy configuration is extensible.
 It allows new policies to be defined in a flexible fashion without making changes to the chenile core code that maintains the service registry.

 ## Specifying Service Configuration
 Typically, there is a one to one mapping between services and their configuration.
 For example, a UserServiceImpl can map to a UserService configuration.
 However, in multi tenant systems, one configuration can map to multiple implementations.
 Hence Chenile provides a mechanism to capture service configuration distinct from the actual implementation.
+It is also possible that the same impl can map to multiple services.
+For example, the Chenile workflow service module uses a service called StateEntityWorkflowImpl that can be used by all workflow entities.
+This is because the service can behave differently in accordance to the state transition diagram that is fed to it.

 ## Service Configuration Attributes
-In the above configurations, we are defining a service that has multiple operations.
+We can define a service with multiple operations.
 Services are assumed to be instantiated in Spring as specified in [this article](/chenile-service-design.html).
 These configuration specify the name of the Spring Bean that needs to be called when the service is invoked.
 Some of the attributes are defined below:

 |Attribute|Specified where?|Description|
 |----------|-----------|---------------|